hashie/hashie/UPGRADING.md

 #### Testing if key defined

-Versions <= 3.2.1 being questioned don't return a boolean value as it's mentioned in README.md
+In versions <= 3.2.1 Hash object being questioned doesn't return a boolean value as it's mentioned in README.md

 ```ruby
 class MyHash < Hash